 Give yourself the gift of envisioning wholeness.
 If your pelvis didn’t get smashed in an accident, then you aren’t broken.
 Many broken pelvises can be repaired, however.
 See yourself as whole and able – even when you face other people’s doubts.
 Speak your vision and help them sweep their horror stories away with new stories of what is really possible and likely – a strong, powerful birth experience.

 There will be providers and maybe family that worry about your upcoming birth.
 You don’t have to take their worries into your body and mind.
-The high rates of today’s cesarean section means understanding how to protect and support vaginal birth is often missing.
+The high rates of today’s cesarean section mean understanding how to protect and support vaginal birth is often missing.
 This lack can even occur among providers.
 If your provider is an expert at surgery but inexperienced at spontaneous, natural birth, consider changing providers to someone who also has the skills to support vaginal birth.

 Get a doula for the times you need one.

 Informed consent is factual.
 Informed refusal is your right.
 You can refuse certain aspects of your care.
 Being aware of risk doesn’t have to equal being afraid of the risks.
 Let go of ideology and ask yourself and your baby what is best for the two of you.
 You two are working together and what benefits one usually benefits the other.

 Resiliency is being able to have the flexibility to go with the unexpected.
 Whether or not you want to go entirely “natural” or not, a VBAC provider needs to know natural birth to know if your labor is normal or needs a cesarean, and how to help keep things normal.
 That is where Spinning Babies comes in.